top of page

 Prom hot topic

 Left: In this PDF is a hot topic I made on Prom trends and evolutions.
 I wanted the blurbs for each era to mark an evolution in Prom history.
 For my high school, this was meant to be published right before our school's Prom so that it would be timely.
 I liked the research time because I got to learn a lot about Prom history and decide which ones were most pivotal for Prom history.
-I think this hot topic came out very nice and I enjoyed the design process.
+I think this hot topic came out very nicely and I enjoyed the design process.

 Science Week Trivia

 Left: In this PDF is a trivia I made for the ODYSSEY's Instagram stories.
-I covered Science Week, which gave me a good realm of design schemes to pull from.
-In hindsight, this design is very clip art heavy and lacks much creativity elsewhere.
+I covered Science Week, which gave me a good range of design schemes to pull from.
+In hindsight, this design is very clip art-heavy and lacks much creativity elsewhere.
 One way I could improve it is by relying less on smaller designs and picking bigger ideas to create something more cohesive.
 On the good side, I like the background gradient and font choice, as well as the white boxes for the text.
 All in all, a fun trivia but a bit sloppy.

 Presentation Pamphlet pt1

 Left: In this image is a screenshot of a pamphlet I made to summarize the presentation I made with Wyatt Meyer.
 (The presentation is in my Commitment to Diveristy section).
-Here I was able to use some of the design schemes of the presentation so it would be cohesive while making it easier to read.
+Here, I was able to use some of the design schemes of the presentation so it would be cohesive while making it easier to read.
 I made sure to use the text spacing and size so that there was space to breathe in the presentation.
 The colors also contribute well to the total design to make it pop without being distracting.

 Presentation Pamphlet pt2